KirkEasterson/fsharp-presentation/README.md

 ./bin/Debug/net7.0/FSharpBasics
 ```

-- To run the `Fable` project, run the followings commands in the `Fable/` directory:
+- To run the `Fable` projects, run the followings commands in the `Fable/` directory:

-    - *NOTE*: You will need the .NET 6 SDK installed to run this project
+    - *NOTE*: You will need the .NET 6 SDK installed to run these projects

 ```bash